 Vitamin B6 - Pyridoxine

-B6 is a cofactor for enzymatic reactions that affect the metabolism of proteins, fats, glycogen and Nucleic Acid (DNA/RNA), as well as in the integrity of blood vessel walls.
+B6 is a cofactor for enzymatic reactions that affect the metabolism of proteins, fats, glycogen, and Nucleic Acid (DNA/RNA), as well as in the integrity of blood vessel walls.

-B6, B12, and B9 (folate) are necessary the proper breakdown of homocysteine.
+B6, B12, and B9 (folate) are necessary for the proper breakdown of homocysteine.
 Elevated homocysteine along with deficiencies in pyridoxine, folate and cobalamin are associated with preeclampsia.

 These two factors increase cardiovascular inflammation, oxidative stress and decrease the ability of the body to functionally push blood through the vessels, increasing hypertension.

 Like I mentioned above, folate is important for the methionine cycle that breaks down homocysteine and produces the methyl donor SAMe.